electronstudio/sdl2gdx/README.md

 * [RetroWar-common](https://github.com/electronstudio/retrowar-common) - LibGDX extension library
 * [RetroWar](http://retrowar.net) - My game

+## License

+sdl2gdx is distributed under GPL+Classpath license, the same as OpenJDK itself, so you will have no problem using it anywhere you use OpenJDK.

 ## Building from source
 1.  run `./gradlew windowsNatives`
 2.  run `./gradlew linuxNatives`